nsioulas/SwitchbackFinder/README.md

 # SwitchbackFinder

 A collection of functions for downloading and cleaning Parker Solar Probe and Solar Orbiter data.
-After cleaning the data an automated algorithm is used to identify magnetic switchbacks
+After cleaning the data an automated algorithm is used to identify magnetic switchbacks.
+The workflow is the following:

   - Organize the magnetic field data by month for analysis.
   - Identify any gaps in the magnetic field time series data.